pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 787 OAuth

+All day I am studying OAuth and how to integrate OAuth with Spring Security, I think that OAuth is hard to understand,  really I'm tired and I need to do deep dive in OAuth.

 #### Day 786 API Design

 Today I learn many concepts of API, how to write an API Specification document, The importance of selecting the best paradigm for the design for your API, the security of an API it's very important, differences between Paradigms request-response and event-driven APIs.
 Anyway I start with the development of my next project, basically my next API.